 Our Bitcoin Cloud Mining Infographic

-Well, after reading the hole text you deserve a REWARD!
-We from CoinStaker.com created a bitcoin infografic on How to make money with Bitcoin.
-This infographic should serve as a small guideline on how to optimize your bitcoin cloud mining earnings.
+Well, after reading the whole text you deserve a REWARD!
+We from CoinStaker.com created a Bitcoin infografic on How to make money with Bitcoin.
+This infographic should serve as a small guideline on how to optimize your Bitcoin cloud mining earnings.
 We hope you like it.
-It’s our first bitcoin infografic… the next one will be even more awesome!
+It’s our first Bitcoin infographic… the next one will be even more awesome!

 Not Paying Cloud Mining Services

-Not Paying Cloud Mining Services are such BTC or ETH cloud mining services, that have suddenly stopped paying without any worning.
-Those are the typically called “scammers”, since they just close the website and run with the cryptocoins of the investors.
+Not Paying Cloud Mining Services are BTC or ETH cloud mining services, that have suddenly stopped paying without any warning.
+Those are the usually called “scammers” since they just shut down the website and run with the crypto-coins of the investors.

 |#||Status||Cloud Miner||Last Payment Receipt||Not Paying||Comments|